Lluisma/GeoJSON-Attribute-Cleaner-And-Filter/README.md

 Also removes whitespace.
 Input must be a valid JSON.

-## Quick guide to clean and filter a GeoJSON:
+## Quick guide to clean and filter a GeoJSON

 - Open the produced JSON file in a text editor, and paste it in the GeoJSON Attribute Cleaner.
 - Click *Get Properties*.